gertjanrocks/homebridge-commander/README.md

 By default homebridge-commander will execute the cmd listed in the config with default arguments.
 The default arguments are the name of the command (given name from config.json), the type of command (powerstate, brightness, etc.) the action (get or set), and the value (only with set command).

-See ExampleScript.sh in the example directory for one script which excepts all commands.
+See ExampleScript.sh in the example directory.
+This script can be used for all commands configurated.
-It is possible to have a seperate script each listed command.
+It is possible to have a seperate script for each command.

+Command call:
 ```
  cmd command_name command_type action value